Skateside/pocket-grimoire/README.md

 ![A series of tokens with numbers on them, from one to seven](https://www.pocketgrimoire.co.uk/docs/select-characters.jpg)

+> :information_source: If you select the character and a red exclamation mark appears then the character changes the setup of the game.
+This may mean that other characters need to be selected.
+A yellow star means that a the character is jinxed with another one - including that character will add a section to the main screen that explains the effect of the Jinx on this game.

 When you're happy with the selection, tap the "Draw Characters" button to let your players draw their tokens.

 ![A series of tokens with numbers on them, from one to seven](https://www.pocketgrimoire.co.uk/docs/select-numbers.jpg)